edgio-docs/edgio-docs/src/pages/guides/performance/rules.md

 Set up your rules through the following steps:

-1. Identify the environment that will be configured.
+1. Identify the environment (e.g., `production`) that will be configured.
 2. Define one or more rule(s) for that environment.
 Each rule should contain at least one feature.
 3. Apply your rules to that environment by deploying your changes.

 ## Rules and CDN-as-Code

-You may either manually generate rules through the {{ PORTAL }} or {{ PRODUCT }} can automatically generate them for you when you deploy your [CDN-as-Code configuration](/guides/performance/cdn_as_code).
+There are two basic workflows for defining your CDN configuration:

+-   Generate and deploy rules through the {{ PORTAL }}.
+-   Define a [CDN-as-Code configuration](/guides/performance/cdn_as_code) and then deploy it through the {{ PRODUCT }} CLI.

 ![Rules and CDN-as-Code](/images/performance/rules-cdn-as-code.png)

+You may override a CDN-as-code configuration through the **Rules** page.
+However, complex CDN-as-code configurations are displayed in JSON format instead of being displayed as rules.
+Additionally, any future CDN-as-code deployments will override your rules.

 ## Rules